Russian bombers fly over Belarus amid Ukraine tensions

 MOSCOW (AP) — Russia on Saturday sent a pair of long-range nuclear-capable bombers on patrol over its ally Belarus amid spiraling tensions over Ukraine.

-The Russian Defense Ministry said that the two Tu-22M3 bombers practiced interaction with the Belarusian air force and air defense assets during a four-hour mission.
+The Russian Defense Ministry said the two Tu-22M3 bombers practiced interacting with the Belarusian air force and air defense during a four-hour mission.
 The flight followed several similar patrols over Belarus, which borders Ukraine to the north.

 The mission came as the Kremlin has moved troops from Siberia and the Far East to Belarus for sweeping joint drills.
 The deployment added to the Russian military buildup near Ukraine, fueling Western fears of a possible invasion.

-Russia has denied plans of attacking its neighbor Ukraine, but urged the U.S. and its allies to provide a binding pledge that they don’t accept Ukraine into NATO or deploy offensive weapons and roll back the alliance deployments to Eastern Europe.
-Washington and NATO have rejected the demands
+Russia has denied any plans of attacking Ukraine, but urged the U.S. and its allies to provide a binding pledge that they won’t accept Ukraine into NATO, won’t deploy offensive weapons, and will roll back NATO deployments to Eastern Europe.
+Washington and NATO have rejected the demands.

-The West has called on Russia to pull back an estimated 100,000 troops from areas near Ukraine, but the Kremlin has responded by saying it will station troops wherever it needs to on the Russian territory.
+The West has called on Russia to pull back an estimated 100,000 troops from areas near Ukraine, but the Kremlin has responded by saying it will station troops wherever it needs to on Russian territory.
 As the tensions over Ukraine soared, the Russian military has launched a series of war games spreading from the Arctic to the Black Sea.

 The Russian troop deployment to Belarus raised concerns in the West that Moscow could stage an attack on Ukraine from the north.
-The Ukrainian capital is just 75 kilometers (50 miles) from the border with Belarus.
+The Ukrainian capital of Kyiv is just 75 kilometers (50 miles) from the border with Belarus.

-In recent months, Russia has conducted a series of joint drills with Belarus and repeatedly sent its nuclear-capable long-range bombers to patrol the skies over its neighbor, which borders NATO members Poland, Lithuania and Latvia.
+In recent months, Russia has conducted a series of joint drills with Belarus and repeatedly sent its nuclear-capable long-range bombers to patrol the skies over Belarus, which borders NATO members Poland, Lithuania and Latvia.

 Belarus’ authoritarian leader Alexander Lukashenko, who has increasingly relied on the Kremlin’s political and financial support amid bruising Western sanctions triggered by his crackdown on domestic protests, has called for closer defense ties with Moscow and recently offered to host Russian nuclear weapons.